retest/docs/docs/recheck.cli/tutorial/maintain-golden-master.md

 matcher: xpath=HTML[1]/BODY[1]/DIV[1]/P[3]/IFRAME[1], attribute: src
 ```

-This makes recheck ignore just one attribute of one element, a Twitter-API related IFrame.
-Now rerunning your test should show a successful build and a passing test.
-Now let’s use your regular browser to go to the URL you open in your test (e.g. [http://scratchpad.io/recheck-45678](http://scratchpad.io/recheck-45678)) and edit the displayed content.
-For instance, let’s replace `<h1>Welcome to <span>scratchpad.io</span></h1><br>` on the left-hand side of the website with `<h1>Welcome to <span>recheck</span></h1><br>`.
+This makes recheck ignore just one attribute of one element, a Twitter API-related IFrame.
+Re-running your test should show a successful build and a passing test.
+Next, let’s use your regular browser to go to the URL you open in your test (e.g. http://scratchpad.io/recheck-45678) and edit the displayed content.
+For instance, replace `<h1>Welcome to <span>scratchpad.io</span></h1><br>` on the left-hand side of the website with `<h1>Welcome to <span>recheck</span></h1><br>`.
 Doing so and re-running the test should result in the following output:

 ```
 The following differences have been found in 'com.mycompany.MyFirstTest'(with 1 check(s)):